Product Description and Author Information

 About the Book

-A bestselling author and expert on the psychology of leadership identifies the critical ingredient for personal and professional well-being.
+An expert on the psychology of leadership and the bestselling author of Integrity, Necessary Endings, and Boundaries For Leaders identifies the critical ingredient for personal and professional wellbeing.

 Popular wisdom suggests that we should not allow others to have power over us, but the reality is that they do, for better or for worse.
 Consider the boss who diminishes you through cutting remarks versus one who challenges you to get better.
 Or the colleague who always seeks the limelight versus the one who gives you the confidence to finish a difficult project.
 Or the spouse who is honest and supportive versus the one who resents your success.
 No matter how talented, intelligent, or experienced, the greatest leaders share one commonality: the power of the others in their lives.

 Combining engaging case studies, persuasive findings from cutting-edge brain research, and examples from his consulting practice, Dr. Cloud argues that whether you’re a Navy SEAL or a corporate executive, outstanding performance depends on having the right kind of connections to fuel personal growth and minimize toxic associations and their effects.
 Presenting a dynamic model of the impact these different kinds of connections produce, Dr. Cloud shows readers how to get more from themselves by drawing on the strength and expertise of others.
 You don’t have a choice whether or not others have power in your life, but you can choose what kinds of relationships you want.